Evaluating LLMs with labeled data¶

 - Saving files - we'll store these tasks in a structured format (JSONL) for processing

-Let's break down the key components of our batch file creation:
+Let's break down the key components of our Batch file creation:

 custom_id